 KOREN NAYLOR, Director of Ballarat Grammar’s Centre for Early Education (CEEd), details an encounter with internationally renowned education Professor Gunilla Dahlberg that was ‘just right‘.
-Book your spot at the 2020 ECA National Conference.
-After the 2019 Early Childhood Australia (ECA) National Conference in Hobart, an attendee reached out with an inspiring reflection and we hope it inspires you to join us in Brisbane for 2020.
+Book your spot at the 2022 ECA National Conference.
+After the 2019 Early Childhood Australia (ECA) National Conference in Hobart, an attendee reached out with an inspiring reflection and we hope it inspires you to join us in Canberra for 2022.

 After Stockholm University’s Professor Emerita Gunilla Dahlberg presented her keynote address and workshop at the 2019 ECA National Conference, I waited in a queue.
 I was in the Exhibition Hall holding a copy of her book, and I was keen for her to sign it.
 When it was my turn, I handed Gunilla the book and I thanked her for her presentation.
 She said, ‘Thank you, did you think it was alright?’
 I then said, ‘It was more than alright, it was just right’.

 Gunilla’s presentation was just right (or in Gunilla’s native language it was lagom—meaning just the right amount) because while her ideas and research applied to our work with young children, it equally, and just as importantly, could be applied to all areas of adults’ lives.